 Links built on a private blog network or (PBN) are typically performed on owned sites that may be hosted on different IP addresses to make the backlinks appear natural.

-This is the first main approach to link building you can take as a brand, and it involves the natural attraction of links to your site.
+This is the first main approach to backlinks you can take as a brand, and it involves the natural attraction of links to your site.

 First: You'll create a high-value asset—one that people need for information or entertainment value, preferably both.